-If an L is specified preceding the "@(c,r) cursor positioning" definition, line feed delays also follow all column-only cursor positioning strings.
+If an L is specified preceding the @(c,r) cursor positioning definition, line feed delays also follow all column-only cursor positioning strings.

-Most terminals don't support horizontal only cursor positioning.
-When setting up a TERMTYPE for terminals that use this type of cursor positioning, such as ADDS devices, use the normal control sequence, e.g. CHAR(16) C.
+Most terminals do not support horizontal only cursor positioning.
+When setting up a TERMTYPE for terminals that use this type of cursor positioning, such as ADDS devices, use the normal control sequence, for example, CHAR(16) C.

-When setting up a TERMTYPE for terminals that don't use horizontal only cursor positioning, you can simulate this function in one of two ways:
+When setting up a TERMTYPE for terminals that do not use horizontal only cursor positioning, you can simulate this function in one of two ways:

 Character Explanation С Specifics a column's place held in a cursor positioning string.
 The C character is replaced in the resulting string by the character(s) generated by processing the requested column position through the formula used to calculate the cursor address type (See Field 3 of Menu 1).
 R Specifies a row's place held in a cursor positioning string.
 The R character is replaced in the resulting string by the character(s) generated by processing the requested row position through the formula used to calculate the cursor address type (See Field 3 of Menu 1).
-L Specifies that the resulting string is to be appended with the number of ASCII null (NUL, X'00') characters specified in the TERM or TERMINAL parameter LF DELAY .
+L Specifies that the resulting string is to be appended with the number of ASCII null (NUL, X'00') characters specified in the TERM or TERMINAL parameter LF DELAY.
 This optional leading character is used when a terminal requires delay time after receiving a cursor control string before it can begin to receive more characters.
-F Specifies that the resulting string is to be appended with the number of ASCII null (NUL, X'00') characters specified in the TERM or TERMINAL parameter FE DELAY .
-This is an optional leading character.
+F Specifies that the resulting string is to be appended with the number of ASCII null (NUL, X'00') characters specified in the TERM or TERMINAL parameter FE DELAY.

+Character Explanation This is an optional leading character.
 D Specifies a video attributes definition's place held in a cursor positioning string.
 The D character is replaced in the resulting string by the hexadecimal character generated by logically ORing the values defined in Menu 1 Fields 7, 8, 9, 10, and 11.
-This character is valid only in Menu 1, Field 6, where it indicates the eventual location of the ORed video attributes value. 'string' or "string" Specifies a literal string.
-A literal string is any text delimited by single or double quotation
+This character is valid only in Menu 1, Field 6, where it indicates the eventual location of the ORed video attributes value. 'string' or ''sting" Specifies a literal string.
+A literal string is any text delimited by single or double quotation marks.
+CHAR(n) Specifies a single character function with a binary value equal to the numeric n .
+For example, CHAR(32) is a blank and CHAR(65) is the capital A. CTRL(char) Specifies a single character function with a binary value equal to the value of holding down the CTRL and pressing the char key.
+Values for char are limited to the following: HEX(x) Generates a string of the ASCII characters equivalent to the hexadecimal string defined by x .

-Character Explanation

-marks.

-CHAR(n) Specifies a single character function with a binary value equal to the numeric \boldsymbol{n} .

-For example, CHAR(32) is a blank and CHAR(65) is the capital A.

-CTRL(char) Specifies a single character function with a binary value equal to the value of holding down the CTRL and pressing the char key.

-Values for char are limited to the following:

-@ A- Z [\

-1

-Λ

--

-This function is used, for example, when a terminal's functions are enabled or disabled by sending it CTRL+A or CTRL+U characters.

-HEX(x) Generates a string of the ASCII characters equivalent to the hexadecimal string defined by x .

 For example, HEX(1B20) generates an ESC character followed by a blank.
 HEX(30314142) generates the string 01AB.
 STR(x,n) Generates a repetition of the string x n times.

-The string x can be any combination of the following:
+The string x can be any combination of the following: A literal.

-A literal.

 An ASCII control character name.

-• A CHAR(n) function.
+A CHAR(n) function.
 A CTRL(char) function.

-• A HEX(x) function.
+A HEX(x) function.
+Blanks are not allowed within the function unless they are part of a literal string or as part of a multi-element string in which each element must be preceded by a blank.
+For example, "STR(ESC 'G' ,10)"